-Liberty Mutual Insurance commissioned ORC International to conduct a quantitative survey that looked at home and auto topics among adults across the United States.
+Liberty Mutual Insurance conducted a quantitative survey that looked at home and auto topics among adults across the United States.
 The survey was conducted March 2018, among 2,051 consumers 18 years of age and older.
 Overall the findings from the Home and Auto Study can be interpreted at a 90 percent confidence interval.

 About Liberty Mutual Insurance

 Liberty Mutual’s purpose is to help people embrace today and confidently pursue tomorrow.
 Keeping this promise means we are there when our policyholders throughout the world need us most.

 In business since 1912, and headquartered in Boston, Mass., today we are a leading global insurer with operations in 30 countries and economies around the world.
 We are the third largest property and casualty insurer in the U.S. based on 2017 direct written premium data as reported by the National Association of Insurance Commissioners.
 We also rank 75th on the Fortune 100 list of largest corporations in the U.S. based on 2016 revenue.
 Liberty employs more than 50,000 people in over 800 offices throughout the world.

 The sixth largest auto and home insurer in the U.S., Liberty Mutual (www.libertymutual.com

 ) sells full lines of coverage for automobile, homeowners, valuable possessions and personal liability insurance.
 We are an industry leader in affinity partnerships, offering car and home insurance to employees and members of more than 15,000 companies, credit unions, professional associations and alumni groups.